ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/SupportedRuntime.md

 	*[WSGI]: Web Server Gateway Interface

+**Management Interface**

+:	A management interface that provides several commands to manage the CSE and retrieve information about its operation.
+	The management interface is disabled by default and can be enabled in the configuration file.
+	See [CSE Management](../setup/Operation-management.md) for more information.

 **Recording Requests**

 :	Requests over Mca and Mcc to an from a CSE can be recorded.
 This may be used to inspect